nirizr/argparseweb/README.md

 ### example working snippet ###

-This snippet includes three modes of operations:
+This snippet includes three modes of operation for the webui utility:

 1. first and simplest: dispatch methods using argh's automatic function to command line parser facilities, this is completely unrelated to webui and that way you won't lose existing command line usage ability.